-Practically every country from Mexico to Argentina is emerging as a premiere destination for outdoor adventure due to the region’s geographical proximity to the U.S., inexpensive prices, peaceful political situation and abundant natural resources.
+This is at least partly due to Latin America’s geographical proximity to the United States, relatively inexpensive prices, peaceful political situation, and abundant natural resources.

-Best of all, because of their gradual transformation into world-class havens for eco-minded tourists, most of these countries haven’t fallen victim to overdevelopment, offering a relatively pristine cultural experience.
+Best of all, because of their gradual transformation into world-class havens for eco-minded tourists, most of these countries haven’t yet fallen victim to globalization or the rise in mass tourism.
+As a result, many Latin American destinations offer a relatively pristine cultural experience.

-Here are 10 ecotourism activities in Latin America that all adventurous souls should add to their bucket list:
+So here are 10 ecotourism activities in Latin America that we believe all adventurous souls should add to their World Travel Bucket List:

 ROCK CLIMBING IN PATAGONIA